Monroe Hickson: Capture and escape

 On August 8, 1957, Hickson was arrested after perpetrating another violent assault, in which he attempted to kill Lucy Hill Parker, leaving her with a serious head injury.
 In the subsequent interrogation, Sheriff Wyman Busch questioned Hickson about other crimes, after noticing patterns in Hickson's movements to unsolved murders in the area.
 After this, Hickson confessed to having perpetrated four murders in the Aiken area in 1946, but claimed he was drunk each time he committed the crimes.
-Because of this, Hickson was forced in four consecutive life sentences for each of the murders.
+Hickson pleaded guilty to four counts of murder to avoid a possible death sentence and received four consecutive life sentences.

 Hickson served his sentence at the Manning Correctional Institution in Columbia.
 On March 10, 1966, while working in the prison's outside yard, he managed to walk off without the guards noticing.
 A federal warrant was issued the following month, but with no leads in sight, Hickson was added to the FBI Ten Most Wanted Fugitives list on February 17, 1967.
 In 1968, a couple from Chapel Hill, North Carolina came forward with information, after identifying Hickson to a migrant farm worker named Willie Tyler who had died on December 29.
 A positive identification was later made via fingerprinting.